-Trustonic’s state-of-the-art TEE technology, already embedded in more than one billion devices, addresses these challenges by offering a hardware-secured operating system which is completely isolated from the device operating system.
+Trustonic’s state-of-the-art TEE technology, already embedded in more than 1.7 billion devices, addresses these challenges by offering a hardware-secured app protection which is completely isolated from the device operating system.
 This makes it, and trusted applications residing in it, immune to all software threats resident on the device.
 The Root of Trust also ensures that a trusted identity is preserved within the device, preventing fraudulent use or copying.
 Car manufacturers can therefore be assured that the MediaTek systems that they integrate into cars, and the applications and data stored on them, are protected.

 “The benefits offered by connected cars are exciting, but security and privacy is paramount, as the ramifications of hacking could be serious,” commented George Kanuck, SVP of Global Sales and Marketing at Trustonic.
 “MediaTek recognises this and is pushing the boundaries of secure telematics and infotainment.
 Using our certified hardware, vehicles and their users can be protected from hacking and malware, keeping companies, passengers and the public safe.”